Ajsberg/Trackwork-1.19.2/README.md

 Original mod by Endalion [here](https://github.com/Endalion/trackwork) (If the author has problems with me doing anything with this mod please contact me on Discord: iceberg3176)

 Assets are from [Create Mod](https://github.com/Creators-of-Create/Create)

+I also don't have much experience using Github so don't try to kill me over that.